Search Railroad Sites For:

 Second sleeper section

-The next pair of sleepers were 4/4/2 cars made by PS in 1942.
+The next car was a 12 double-bedroom sleeper, here the SP Golden Orange.
+The model is another Marshall-Shops kit.
+Four of the 5 trains used a 12 DBR car, but the fifth used the Rock Island 4/4/2 sleeper La Quinta, an exception that drove the reservation agents up the wall.
+The next pair of sleepers were 4 compartment-4 double bedroom-2 drawing room cars made by PS in 1942.
 These 4/4/2 cars were carried from Chicago, and one was dropped in Phoenix and the other in Tuscon.
-I don’t have photographs or models for these RI 4/4/2 cars, but I use a couple of Rivarossi coaches as substitutes for the corrugated Rock Island sleepers.
-M&R models makes metal sides for the SP versions of these 4/4/2 cars.
+Intermountain/Centralia make good models of these Southern Pacific sleepers.
 Next came a 10/6 sleeper, always an SP car from PS built in 1950.
 The car here is “Golden Crest”.
-The Rivarossi smoothside Pullman sleeper is a Prototypical model for this car, but M&R models makes metal sides for this car.
+The Rivarossi smoothside Pullman sleeper is a prototypical model for this car, and M&R models makes metal sides for this car.

 The tail observation car is Rock Island 2 BR/ 1 DR observation buffet lounge Golden Vista (here decaled as Golden Terrace).
 I think this is the signature car of the Golden State train.
 The Rivarossi corrugated model is prototypical for 2 of the 3 RI observation cars used on the Golden State.
 The boat-tailed observation cars were only used on the 3 primarily Rock Island trains, and the 2 primarily SP trains used a blunt-end 10/6 sleeper (no lounge observation) on the tail.
 Thus the 3 “RI” trains had the lounge car at the rear, and the 2 “SP” trains had the lounge car in mid-train after the diner.
 Astute observers will notice that my train has BOTH the SP lounge and RI lounge, a feat the railroads probably never did because it would leave another train without bar receipts.
 To include both cars, I claim a modelers license, a desire for ready availability of libations, and a desire to use as many prototypical models as I have.